The New Zealand Special Service Medal (Nuclear Testing)

 The NZSSM (Nuclear Testing) recognises the service of those personnel who were part of an official New Zealand Government presence at an atmospheric nuclear test between 1956 and 1973.
 (Quick link to the dates and locations of the qualifying nuclear tests).

-The award of the NZSSM does not qualify a recipient for the award of the New Zealand Operational Service Medal.
+The award of the NZSSM does not qualify a recipient for the award of the New Zealand Operational Service Medal (NZOSM).
+The NZOSM is only awarded for service which involves a credible risk of casualties from enemy military forces or unlawful combatants.
+Service at atmospheric nuclear tests did not involve enemy military forces or unlawful combatants.

 Royal Warrant